Hydrocortisone Cream

 Can I use Hydrocortisone Cream with other topical treatments?

-If you are using other topical treatments, such as creams, lotions or transdermal patches, speak to your doctor or a pharmacist about whether it's safe to use Hydrocortisone cream alongside them.
+If you are using other topical treatments, such as creams, lotions, or transdermal patches, consult your doctor or pharmacist to determine if it's safe to use Hydrocortisone cream alongside them.

 How long does Hydrocortisone cream take to work?